 Dr. Berliner is an active member of the American Academy of Dermatology and the American Society for Dermatologic Surgery.
 She is a clinical researcher with an interest in skin cancer, including melanoma.
 She has published numerous articles in peer-reviewed journals and has authored a textbook chapter on melanoma.

 In her free time, Dr. Berliner loves spending time outdoors and traveling.
 She is an avid runner, cyclist, and hiker and has completed many marathons.
 She enjoys spending time with family and friends, especially her husband and their dog.

 Marie C. Lum

-Marie Lum has worked as an administrative healthcare professional for the past 17 years.
+Marie Lum is our Director of Operations.
+Marie has worked as an administrative healthcare professional for the past 19 years.
 Her areas of expertise include customer service, revenue cycle management, practice management, and business development.
 Prior to joining Marmur Medical, Marie worked at Continuum Health Partners, holding various positions in accounting and finance.
 Most recently, she helped to develop a start-up multi-specialty practice for St. Luke’s-Roosevelt Hospital Center in New York.
 For eight years, she oversaw the operations of a busy multi-specialty practice with eight providers specializing in internal medicine, family practice, dermatology, obstetrics and gynecology, gastroenterology, and orthopaedic surgery.
 In addition, Marie was very instrumental in orchestrating community ties.
 She helped to facilitate healthcare programs in the workplace for organizations such as Morgan Stanley, The Marriott Marquis, Times Square Alliance and Cravath, Swaine and Moore, LLP, among others.

 In her spare time, Marie enjoys traveling, reading and spending time with her family.
 She resides in Long Island with her husband and children.